haritchhabra/Open-Number-Plate-Recognition/README.md

 ### Dual-Line Plate Segmentation Algorithm

-For dual-line HSRP plates, a geometric segmentation step is applied before OCR:
+For dual line HSRP plates, a geometric segmentation step is applied before OCR:
-This approach ensures correct character reading order, which purely positional OCR fails to guarantee for dual-line inputs.
+This approach ensures correct character reading order, which purely positional OCR fails to guarantee for dual line inputs.

 ---